insightfuls/minimalist-async-di/README.md

 * Properties are set by calling the function `await setter(prop, val)` with `this` set to the parent bean
 * The getters and setters work if they're synchronous or asynchronous
 * If the bean is a `Map`, `Container` or plain object, you probably don't need to use this, as the container supports those kinds of beans natively

+`replacement(specifier, retainedName)`
+* Specifier that specifies a bean to replace an already-registered bean
+* The `specifier` will usually just be a bean name, but it is possible to replace a collection
+* The `retainedName` is optional, but if provided, will rename the existing registration to `retainedName`

 ### Creators